Ranj247/ms-3-coffee-lovers/README.md

 os.environ.setdefault("MONGO_URI", "YOUR_MONGO_URI")
 os.environ.setdefault("MONGO_DBNAME", "coffee_lovers")
 ```
-3. Create a `.gitignore` file, and add the `env.py` file to the list of files.
+3. Create a `.gitignore` file and add the `env.py` file to the list of files.
 4. Install all requirements from the [requirements.txt](https://github.com/Ranj247/ms-3-coffee-lovers/blob/main/requirements.txt) file using this command:
     - `pip3 -r requirements.txt`
 5. Sign up for a [MongoDB](https://www.mongodb.com) account, and create a new Database called `coffee_lovers`.
 The collections in that database should be structured as follows: